SystemsApproach/sdn/future.rst

 It is still early days for SDN.
-Cloud-hosted control planes are being deployed in production networks, but we are only just starting to see SDN being trialed in access networks and programmable pipelines being used to introduce new data plane functionality.
+Cloud-hosted control planes are being deployed in production networks, but we are only just starting to see SDN being applied to access networks and programmable pipelines being used to introduce new data plane functionality.
 Enterprises have adopted network virtualization and SD-WAN to varying degrees, but there are still a lot more traditional networks than software-defined